-As states work to address the impact of COVID-19 in their communities, many have found widespread testing critical to targeting public health responses and measuring the spread of the virus.
+While hundreds of millions of Americans are protected through vaccination, COVID-19 testing remains a critical tool in targeting public health responses and measuring the spread of the virus.
 Public health experts and the National Strategy for the COVID-19 Response and Pandemic Preparedness rely on robust testing programs to identify COVID-19 hot spots, make informed decisions and support other key disease-control efforts, such as contact tracing.
-States have created their own testing plans and taken various actions to address barriers to testing; however, challenges with testing capacity and accessibility persist.
+States have created their own testing plans and taken various actions to address barriers to testing.
 Legislators are taking an active role to bolster testing efforts and support their state’s capacity to carry out COVID-19 testing.

 For more information on insurance coverage for testing, please see the section on Access and Coverage.